- Publication date

 This process is called ‘settlement’.

-At present, they largely rely on estimates to work out how much electricity customers use.
+At present, before the introduction of Market-Wide Half Hourly Settlement, working out how much electricity consumers use every half-hour replies on estimates.
 This is because most customers do not have meters that can record their half-hourly consumption.
 However, suppliers are required by their licence to take all reasonable steps to install an advanced meter at the premises of customers in profile classes 5-8.
 These meters can record half hourly consumption.

 Balancing and Settlement Code (BSC) Modifications P272 and P322 require suppliers to use their profile class 5-8 customers’ half hourly consumption in ‘settlement’.
 This means they need to record their customers electricity use every half hour.